Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 7. Compliance Management – This requires constant monitoring as employment laws are subject to change; hence compliance management should be an ongoing process.

-8. Exit Management – This process should be initiated upon receiving a resignation letter from employees with a minimum notice period as per organizational policy.
+8. Exit Management – This process should be initiated upon receiving a resignation letter from employees with a minimum notice period as per organisational policy.

 It’s essential to keep track of TAT for each HR process over time to make adjustments where necessary; hence periodic review of these timelines will help identify areas where improvements can be made to streamline processes.